AlexanderDzhoganov/GLSLplusplus/README.md

 ============

 GLSL++ allows you to write C++ code which will (at runtime) be translated into a GLSL shader.
-The tool greatly simplifies writing shaders that depend on run-time parameters without the #IFDEF clutter.
+The tool greatly simplifies writing shaders that depend on run-time parameters without the #ifdef clutter.

 Example:

 The following C++ code:

 ```
 Program program;